jakapop1/.github.io/essays/AskingSmartQuestions.md

 structure for the question I gathered from Eric’s essay is to pick a proper title for the question and never to start off with any sense of urgency and any entitlement.
 A good structure to always go by when asking on these forums, is  “object - deviation.
 The object part specifies what thing or group of things is having a problem, and the “deviation” part describes the deviation from expected behavior” (Eric Raymond).
-In example “X.org 6.8.1 mouse cursor on Fooware MV1005 vid. chipset - is misshapen” On the contrary a dumber version would be “HELP!
-Video doesn't work properly on my laptop!”.
+In example “X.org 6.8.1 mouse cursor on Fooware MV1005 vid. chipset - is misshapen.”
+On the contrary a dumber version would be “HELP!
+Video doesn't work properly on my laptop!.”
 With that being said, try not to use all caps as that implies that you are yelling and it is seen as rude.
 The body of your question now, should be clear and decisive in highlighting your problem and the objective facts of things that are happening.
-For example, a question for a particular hardware issue, you should list objectively what the issue is, while listing out the model numbers and the overall general information of your hardware like the ram you have, cpu, gpu etc while leading directly to the issues you’re running into and the symptoms that your system is having to give the audience a clear idea of what may be happening as experts in the field will quickly pick up on what is happening.
-Things that you should avoid is simply stating what you feel is happening or something obvious that does not give clues to the problem of your question like “PLEASE HELP MEE!!”.
-What would likely happen as a result would be someone linking the poster to a how to post page or simply telling what’s wrong with their postings rather than helping them out with the questions.
+For example, a question for a particular hardware issue, you should list objectively what the issue is, while listing out the model numbers and the overall general information of your hardware like the ram you have, cpu, gpu etc while leading directly to the issues you’re running into and the symptoms that your system is having to give the audience a clear idea of what may be happening as experts in the field will quickly pick up on what the issue is.
+Things that you should avoid is simply stating what you feel is happening or something obvious that does not give clues to the problem of your question like “PLEASE HELP MEE!!.”
+What would likely happen as a result would be someone linking the poster to a how to post page or simply telling the poster what’s wrong with their postings rather than helping them out with the question.
 Lastly, Eric emphasized keeping an overall clean language.
 Clean as in grammatically sound and not using shortcut words like “u”.
 You don’t have to be formal but just seem coherent enough to be grammatically correct.
 In failing to do so, you might be met with a backhanded comment or simply ignored.
 If English is not your first language, feel free to include it in the title of your post, in that way people will be a lot more understanding.
 In structuring your questions the right way, people will be a lot more inclined to help you find the right answers.
 In following Eric’s guide, not only are you more effectively communicating your problems in a respectful and coherent manner, but you are giving the field expert a nice little challenge that they are sure to appreciate.
-As a result, this will lead you to your answer, but give the expert a nice little karma boost along the way!
+As a result, this will lead you to your answer, and give the expert a nice little boost of karma along the way!

 </div>